top of page

 https://www.spurgeon.org/resource-library/sermons/grieving-the-holy-spirit/#flipbook/

-For you, as a Christian to achieve cognitive consistency, you need to reprioritize your heart values and act them out accordingly in public.
 The consequences for a Christian who doesn't do this is anxiety, generated as a response to cognitive dissonance (Galatians 6:7-8, 1 Timothy 4:2).
-Only by implementing value-based decision-making will a Christian practice holy behavior which stifles this feeling of anxiety that stems from uncertainty of change.
+Only by implementing value-based decision-making will a Christian practice holy behavior and this consistency is what stifles the feeling of anxiety that stems from uncertainty or fear of change.
 If you have NOT placed God in the priority position of life, you will NOT choose to conform your behavior to His holiness standards (Matthew 6:33).
+For you, as a Christian, to achieve cognitive consistency, you need to receive God's gift, reorder your heart values and act them out accordingly in public.

-Once you fully surrendered to God*, you can then relinquish control of your future to Him (knowing that everything works together for good for those who love him -- Romans 8:26-28) by using your faith-empowered self-control to discipline your flesh into obedient behavior to God's commands (2 Timothy 1:7).
-This is when you attain the consequences of following the Holy Spirit and can live righteously and enjoy eternal life on earth and in heaven (Galatians 5:16-17, 24-26, 6:8-9, John 17:3, 1 John 5:11, 2 Corinthians 4:18).
+Once you fully surrendered to God*, you can then relinquish control of your future to Him (knowing that everything works together for good for those who love him, Romans 8:26-28) by using your faith-empowered self-control to discipline your flesh into obedience to God's commands (2 Timothy 1:7).
+This is when you attain the consequences of following the Holy Spirit and can live righteously and enjoy eternal life both on earth and in heaven (Galatians 5:16-17, 24-26, 6:8-9, John 17:3, 1 John 5:11, 2 Corinthians 4:18).

 D